jspencer12/edx-documentation/en_us/shared/student_progress/course_grades.rst

 * You can search for individual learners by their user name, using the search field.
 Searches are case-insensitive.

-* You can sort by each column.
-Sorting the **Username** column sorts learners by their usernames, alphabetically or reverse alphabetically.
-Sorting by an assignment column sorts by score, in ascending or descending order.

-* You can change, or override, the score that Studio hasgiven a learner for a specific problem.
+* You can change, or override, the grade that a learner has received for a specific subsection.
 For information about how to do this, see :ref:`Override in Gradebook`.